kanedasec/BBRecon/README.md

 # Recon – Bug Bounty Recon Automation

-Recon is a **modular bug bounty reconnaissance automation framework** designed to help security researchers scale and organize recon activities in a **repeatable, auditable, and incremental** way.
+Recon is a **stateful bug bounty reconnaissance automation framework** designed for long‑running, repeatable, and auditable recon workflows.

-The project focuses on:
-- Scope ingestion directly from bug bounty platforms
-- Structured recon pipelines (scope → subdomains → services → content)
-- Incremental runs (only process what is new)
-- Strong separation between application logic and persistence
-- Traceability via run metadata (who ran what, when, and with which input)

-This is **not a one-shot recon script**.
-It is a recon *system*.
+This project is **not** a collection of one‑off scripts.
+It is a recon *system* built around:

+* Database‑backed state (no blind re‑scans)
+* Incremental pipelines (only process what’s new)
+* Clear execution tracking (runs, timestamps, metadata)
+* CLI‑driven orchestration
+* Tool‑agnostic design

 ---

-## High-Level Flow
+## High‑Level Pipeline

 ```
 HackerOne Scope